 Starting safe harbor match: January 1

 Given the huge benefits of a safe harbor 401(k) plan, the rules around them are stricter and follow specific deadlines.
 If you have an existing 401(k) plan without a match that qualifies for safe harbor, you can only begin safe harbor at the beginning of the next calendar year: January 1.
-If you are starting a new safe harbor 401(k) plan, you can start it at any time during the year.
+If you are starting a new safe harbor 401(k) plan, you can start no later than October 1.